-In a time when customer expectations are drastically increasing, brands are now expected to stand for something, beyond profit, sales or their product.
+In a time when customer expectations are drastically increasing, brands are now expected to stand for something, beyond profit, sales, or their product.
 That is what is called Brand Purpose.
 So what's yours?
 Customers will buy your project or service because they like what you stand for as a business.
 This brand purpose is the single most important element to get right when communicating both to customers, employees, and to a community at large.
-Your vision and reason to exist should inspire, and set a clear picture to what you're trying to achieve, and how you're a force for good.
+Your vision and reason to exist should inspire, and set a clear picture of what you're trying to achieve, and how you're a force for good.

 It is the "WHY" you exist.